 - Make sure the Region setting for both devices is set to Japan.
 The Language setting can be any language you prefer.

 - Launch the Suica app.
-Note that Suica app will only fully launch after successfully pairing the FeliCa ready Apple Watch Series 2 device in step #5.
+Note that Suica app will only fully launch after successfully pairing the global FeliCa ready Apple Watch Series 3 device in step #5.

 Now comes the tricky part if you cannot read Japanese.
 Follow the screenshots and captions to create a new Suica card and add it to your Apple Pay Wallet.

-If all went well you should now have a Suica card in your iPhone Wallet app.
+If all went well you should now have a Suica card in your iPhone Wallet app setup for Express Transit.
 The last step is transferring the Suica card from iPhone to Apple Watch.
 Read the “Move your Suica from your iPhone to your Apple Watch” section of the Set up a Suica card in Apple Pay support page for details.
 The first Suica card added to Wallet will automatically be set to Express Transit mode.
 Those details on are the same Apple Suica support page.